botagar/firefoxc/README.md

 ### Firefox Profile(s)

-Create a directory at the same level as the `docker-compose.yml` file called `.mozilla`.
+There should be a director at the same level as the `docker-compose.yml` file called `.mozilla`.

 When the container starts up, it will use that directory for all it's profile needs.